ika-rwth-aachen/application_manager/README.md

 > :email: ***opensource@ika.rwth-aachen.de***

 ## Quick Start

-> [!NOTE]
-> Check out the [repository RobotKube](https://github.com/ika-rwth-aachen/robotkube) containing executable use cases to see the application manager and the custom operators in action!
-> Especially the use case ["Collective Perception at Intersection"](https://github.com/ika-rwth-aachen/robotkube/tree/main/use-cases/collective-perception-intersection) gives a good idea of their capabilities.

 Consider our [example](./example/) and see how to run the application manager in a Docker container orchestrating Kubernetes resources in a local Kubernetes cluster based on *k3d*.

+### RobotKube
+Check out the [repository RobotKube](https://github.com/ika-rwth-aachen/robotkube) containing executable use cases to see the application management framework in action.

+Especially the use case ["Collective Perception at Intersection"](https://github.com/ika-rwth-aachen/robotkube/tree/main/use-cases/collective-perception-intersection) gives a good idea of the capabilities of the application manager and the custom operators.
+In the [repository](https://github.com/ika-rwth-aachen/robotkube), for each use case, you find a guide on how to run the use case in a local Kubernetes cluster.
+See for example [here](https://github.com/ika-rwth-aachen/robotkube/tree/main/use-cases/collective-perception-intersection#usage).

 ## Installation